We celebrate, support and endorse exemplary and consistent achievement within our communities through the granting of awards.

 - photographs and images provided with the nomination

-Some of the information that is collected is classified as special category personal data (health, gender, and ethnicity).
+Some of the information that is collected is classified as special category personal data (health, gender, and ethnicity) (UK GDPR Article 9(1)).
 This is processed for reasons of substantial public interest under the laws that apply to us (see below) where this helps to meet our broader social obligations such as where it is necessary for us to fulfil our legal obligations and regulatory requirements.
 We have a Data Protection Policy that sets out how this information will be handled.

 Lawful bases1 - our lawful bases for processing your personal information:

 - UK GDPR Article 6(1)(e) and DPA 2018, section 8(c) - that it is necessary for the performance of a task in the public interest or in the exercise of official authority vested in us, pursuant to section 1 of the Localism Act 2011

 - UK GDPR Articles 6(1)(a) and 7 - consent of parents/guardians in support of the nomination application and ensuing publicity